Sourdough Drop Biscuits

 - I like to mix these up and drop them into the cast iron skillet in the evening, so they’re ready to bake for breakfast first thing in the morning.

-- If you're making sourdough discard biscuits instead of using active sourdough starter, add the baking powder to be sure they raise when you bake them.
+- If you're making sourdough discard biscuits instead of using active sourdough starter, add the baking powder to be sure they rise when you bake them.

 Ingredients